oracc/oracc-rest/README.md

 ## Setting up the project

-The Oracc project has been dockerised to run Flask and ElasticSearch
+The Oracc project has been dockerised to run Flask and ElasticSearch.
+This means you only need Docker installed to run the backend aspect of the search site (i.e. this repo) locally

 ### Using a python virtual environment